smscommunity/sms-guide/_game/shines/bianco/episode5.md

 {% include yt.html id="THguJsZpdGg" %}
 ### Intermediate - Rope-Y
+This is roughly 2 seconds faster than the Log Triple strat
 - From the start, hold up and hoverslide
 - Aim for the middle of the log, buffer a hover as you slide off the path
 - Release hover, then spin jump with A+Y to Y-turn to the left onto the rope